FrSkyRC/PixelOSD/doc/OSD.md

 - `data` **osd_chr_data_t**

 ### OSD_CMD_WRITE_FONT = 3
 Writes a font character into the non volatile memory.
+Note that, due the hardware limitations, if the character is not blank overwriting it will cause the whole font to be erased first.
+For this reason, it's recommended to upload the always whole font by issuing as many sequential `OSD_CMD_WRITE_FONT` commands as characters your font has.

 **Notes:**
 - When using the UART API, this command must be sent on